josephethiopia/demo-repo/README.md

-# demo-repo
+# My portfolio
-here is the demo for learning github
+here is the demo for learning github. and you gonna discover some amazing code in this repo